MayamaTakeshi/redmine-dev/README.md

 http://localhost:3000/
 ```

-Inside the folder redmine/plugins, add symbolic links to folders of the plugins you are working on and restart redmine (do 'bundle install --path bundle-data' if required by the plugin)
+Inside the folder redmine/plugins, add symbolic links to folders of the plugins you are working on and restart redmine.

-(we use 'bundle install --path bundle-data' instead of just 'bundle install' because this way we will preserve the bundle artifacts and we will not need ot wait for long the next time we start the container).
+If the plugin requires doing 'bundle install', do 'bundle install --path bundle-data' instead.

+(this way we will preserve the bundle artifacts in the host and we will not need to wait for long the next time we start the container).